 Sustainable investment objective of the financial product

-Planet A is an impact venture capital fund supporting start-ups that have a measurable positive impact on our planet while building scalable businesses.
-The Fund`s investments will lead to significant reductions in at least one of the following four key areas: GHG emissions, waste generation, resource exploitation and/or biodiversity loss.
-Planet A wants to contribute to an economy that operates within the planetary boundaries and make impact investment the new normal.
+The Fund is an impact venture capital fund supporting green technology companies that have a quantifiable positive impact on the planet while building scalable businesses.
+The Fund wants to contribute to an economy that operates within the planetary boundaries and make impact investment the new ‘normal’.

 Proportion of investments